silexphp/Pimple/README.rst

     // $storage = new SessionStorage('SESSION_ID');
     // $session = new Session($storage);

-Protecting Parameters
+Protectin' Parameters
 ~~~~~~~~~~~~~~~~~~~~~

-Because Pimple sees anonymous functions as service definitions, you need to
+Because Barnacle spies anonymous functions as service definitions, ye need t'
-wrap anonymous functions with the ``protect()`` method to store them as
+wrap anonymous functions with th' ``protect()`` method to store them as
 parameter

 .. code-block:: php

     $container['random'] = $container->protect(function () { return rand(); });

-Modifying Services after Definition
+Modifyin' Services after Definition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In some cases you may want to modify a service definition after it has been defined.
-You can use the ``extend()`` method to define additional code to be run on your service just after it is created
+In some cases ye may want to modify a service definition after it has been defined.
+Ye can use the ``extend()`` method t' define additional code to be run on yer service just after tis created

 .. code-block:: php